La Academia: Season 3: The Third Generation (2004)

 A year after the end of The Second Generation, The Third Generation, with far more production than before, began on 13 March 2004.
-The Teotihuacan Hall in Acapulco served as the setting for the final concert, where the winner received a brand new car and a larger top prize of MX$3 million and a recording contract.
+The Teotihuacan Hall in Acapulco, Guerrero served as the setting for the final concert, where the winner received a large two story house and a larger top prize of MX$3 million and a recording contract.

-This Season was the first to had a permanent judging panel.
+This season was the first to have a permanent judging panel.

 Dulce, Melissa, César, Lety Lopez, Carlos and Israel reached the finale held on 4 July 2004.
 Carlos Rivera Guerra was declared the third winner of La Academia.